 It doesn’t have to be perfect

-Financial experts have long said an emergency fund should ideally contain the equivalent of between three and six months of income, and lately, these estimates are creeping to closer to a year.
+Financial experts have long said an emergency fund should ideally contain the equivalent of between three and six months of expenses, and lately, these estimates are creeping to closer to a year.

 That may not be realistic for a lot of people, but starting a rainy day fund and setting aside even $20 a month will help out in a pinch.
 Think of it as a work in progress and save what you can.